 4. Large Browser Matrix

-Browsers are updated every 10-15 days depending on the company developing the browsers.
-In this agile development world, it might be a relief for the users but is a nightmare for the mobile app testers.
+Depending on the company developing the browsers, the browser update happens every 10-15 days.
+It might relieve users in this agile development world, but it is a nightmare for mobile app testers.
 Consider a scenario where we are using Google Chrome 86 as the latest version.
-Fifteen days later, Google Chrome was updated to version 87 with an FTP API being deprecated.
+Transitioning “Fifteen days later,” Google Chrome updates to version 87 with an FTP API deprecating.

-The online mobile app testing tools such as Testsigma keep their browsers updated and infrastructure intact for regular testing.
-Device labs are good too but are generally not feasible and a little slower than online cross-browser testing tools.
+The onlineOnline mobile app testing tools such as Testsigma keep their browsers updated and infrastructure intact for regular testing.
+Device labs are good, too but are generally not feasible and a little slower than online cross-browser testing tools.

 5. Mobile Network Issues

-Mobile network bandwidth testing is something without which the mobile app testing cannot be considered complete.
-The main challenge with the mobile network bandwidth is that even though the end-user is on a slower network, they expect the application to work faster (or at expected speed).
+Mobile network bandwidth testing is something without which mobile app testing cannot be considered complete.
+The main challenge with the mobile network bandwidth is that even though the end-user is on a slower network, they expect the application to work faster (or at the expected speed).

 6. Volatile User Requirements